balavipsa-afk/Stock-Trend-Analyzer-Tkinter-Financial-Dashboard/README.md

     cd stock-trend-analyzer
     ```

-2. **Install dependencies:**
+2. **Install the libraries you’ll need:**
     ```
     pip install -r requirements.txt
     ```

-3. **Run the application:**
+3. **Launch the app:**
     ```
     python main.py
     ```

-## Instructions for Testing
+## How to Use & Test the Application

-- Use the sidebar to select a stock and view its chart and statistics.
+- Open the app, then pick any stock from the sidebar to see its chart and stats.
-- Click "Show Best Stocks" to compare recent performance.
+- Want to find the top performers?
+Click on “Show Best Stocks” and the app will instantly compare recent returns.
-- Check displayed predictions for estimated next-day prices.
+- Curious about tomorrow’s price?
+Look for the prediction displayed in the dashboard after your analysis.

+Just follow these steps and you’ll be able to explore, compare, and analyze stock trends with ease!

 ## Screenshots